 By Nathan Beerkens, for Arid Recovery

 In 23 years, scientists conducting research at Arid Recovery have produced 107 scientific publications.
-We’re really punching above our weight for a small non-profit, and smashing through the glass ceiling for women in STEM.
+We’re really punching above our weight for a small non-profit, and smashing through the glass ceiling for women in STEM (science, technology, engineering, and mathematics).
 Most importantly, our research is being applied all around Australia – and beyond – for better conservation.

 We’ve researched our research.
 Crunched the numbers, graphed the stats, and tried to measure the impact Arid Recovery has made on Australian conservation and ecology.
 Here’s what we’ve found…

 So far, 107 peer-reviewed papers have been produced from Arid Recovery research – a huge number for a small NGO!
 You can see the full publication list here.
 That’s an average of 5 papers per year, increasing over time as long-term projects come to fruition.

 Our long-term projects have been many and varied, tackling major themes of:

 - How to reintroduce native animals

 - How these reintroduced animals affect the ecosystem